-This overtake took more than Matt just perfecting the first three steps, it took an aware Aston Martin driver giving him room and knowing where Matt was.
-Even with a perfectly timed pass with the right amount of aggression and creativeness this very easily could have ended in tragedy with both cars out of the race.
+This overtake took more than Matt perfecting the first three steps.
+It took an aware Aston Martin driver giving him room and knowing where Matt was.
+Even with a perfectly timed pass with the right amount of aggression and creativity this very easily could have ended in tragedy with both cars out of the race.

 It is this point right here why this isn’t a pass we would recommend amateur racing drivers to study.
-The awareness of the vast majority of drivers in amateur racing just isn’t at the level of a pro driver and in most cases the driver in front would have not seen the Porsche dive to the inside at the last second.
+The awareness of the vast majority of drivers in amateur racing just isn’t at the level of a pro driver.
+In most cases, the driver in front would have not seen the Porsche dive to the inside at the last second.

 I have experienced this many times even at all levels.
 I am battling with a car in front I know that they just don’t have the awareness for me to pass unless I get fully alongside them before the turn in point.
 That means I just know certain areas of the track it is not worth attempting the pass because their full focus is on themselves.

-Obviously, the more you race with someone the more you learn about them as drivers and when you come across those aware drivers than use all the creativity you can!
+Obviously, the more you race with someone the more you learn about them as drivers, and when you come across those aware drivers then use all the creativity you can!

 You don’t need to pass the person the exact moment you catch them.
-Having patience for a lap or more will SIGNIFICANTLY improve your chances at pulling off a successful pass.
-This will allow you to get an understanding of the awareness of the car in front, learn their weaknesses and strike at the right point.
+Having patience for a lap or more will SIGNIFICANTLY improve your chances of pulling off a successful pass.
+This will allow you to get an understanding of the awareness of the car in front, learn their weaknesses, and strike at the right point.

 As we are beginning to get alongside the car in front and make our overtaking move we need to be very disciplined with our eyes.
 At this point, my eyes are focused on two separate areas.

-First, I am looking for ahead and trying to identify my brake marker.
-I keep in mind if I am offline I may have less grip - so I will likely need to brake slightly earlier than where I usually do.
-If we are offline the closer we get to the braking zone the harder it will be to find it, because the other car is often blocking it.
+First, I am looking far ahead and trying to identify my brake marker.
+I keep in mind if I am offline, I may have less grip - so I will likely need to brake slightly earlier than I usually do.
+If we are offline the closer we get to the braking zone the harder it will be to find it because the other car is often blocking it.
 That is why it is so important to be disciplined and look for it as early as possible.

 As we approach that zone I keep an eye on the front of the car next to me and the brake marker I have found.
 My goal here is to wait until I see the car next to me brake, I identify that by seeing the dive on the front end.
 That is the first visual cue that will allow you to identify that point at the earliest time.
 But, there is a chance they go too deep and out brake themselves so I can’t purely rely on waiting for the car next to me to start braking.

-Do you know if you are looking far enough ahead while you are driving?
-If not, find out exactly what having “your eyes up” means here. blog Have any basic questions on overtaking?
+Have any basic questions on overtaking?
 Leave a comment below and we will answer them for you!
 If you are looking for more in-depth racecraft coaching check out our race analysis service.
-It is extremely powerful and a pro coach will take your racing to the next level by focusing on race starts, defending your position, taking care of your tires, overtaking and any techniques / lines that will help you find speed!
+It is extremely powerful and a pro coach will take your racing to the next level by focusing on race starts, defending your position, taking care of your tires, overtaking, and any techniques/lines that will help you find speed!